jimniels/blog/_posts/2019-01-17-building-a-progressively-enhanced-site.md

 ![Screenshot of site without JavaScript]({{ site.imageurl }}/2019/progressive-no-js.png "HTML and CSS loaded, but JavaScript failed for some reason")

+(As I write this and review this screen, I can see a big gaping whole where the ad is supposed to be.
+I could probably clean this up by adding a `hidden` attribute to this list item and then removing that attribute via JavaScript – if it loads – then I wouldn’t end up with a giant gaping whole in my list of items.)

 ## JavaScript

 Now if the JavaScript did run (and the styles loaded), this is what a user might see: